 For example, if somebody builds a to-do list app for desktop, tablet, and smartphone, you can just focus on delivering the best possible experience for Apple devices like Clear.

-From the title App vs Website, it’s hard to pick a clear winner.
-Just make sure before setting off on your epic path to develop a mobile app or website, you weigh up all the pros and cons first.
+It’s hard to pick a clear winner.
+Just make sure, before setting off on your epic path to develop a mobile app or web app, you weigh up all the pros and cons first.
 If you need some consultation on the matter, don’t hesitate to contact us.